constantinmierla/UBB-COMPUTER-SCIENCE/README.md

 # UBB COMPUTER SCIENCE
- all mai work from uni
+ all my work from uni